rtarun9/Helios/README.md

 Alternatively open the folder in Visual Studio's open folder mode.
 + Run the `Setup.bat` file, which will install the DirectXAgility SDK and the DirectXShader Compiler.
 You will be asked to enter the build path, which was the same path you gave in cmake -S . -B 'BuildPath'.
 If you followed the commands above, BuildPath = Build.

+NOTE : Since a preview version of Agility SDK is currently being used, you need to enable Developer Mode for the application to run.

 # Controls
 + WASD -> Move camera.
 + Arrow keys -> Modify camera orientation.